Fresh Air Duct Cleaning Google reviews BOOK SERVICE

 What Causes Dryer Vent Fires in Your Home

 The main culprit behind most dryer vent fires is simple.
 When lint builds up over time, it blocks airflow and creates perfect conditions for disaster.
-Your appliance works harder, gets hotter, and eventually, something goes wrong.
+Your appliance works harder, gets hotter, and eventually something goes wrong.
 The NFPA reports that failure to clean is the leading factor in these incidents.

-Think about it this way.
 Every load produces tiny fibers that escape the lint filter.
 These particles travel through your exhaust system and stick to the walls.
 Over months and years, this creates a highly flammable layer inside your ducts.

 Why Long Duct Runs Increase Fire Risk